Trees outside woodland

 Consultation question: Other actions needed here?
 Discuss with Woodland Trust / Devon Tree Officers Group etc.

-• Create new agroforestry schemes creation based on adoption, and implementation, of a Agroforestry Plan
+• Create new agroforestry schemes based on best practice through the development of an Agroforestry Plan.

 Other relevant actions